Paterson Clarence Hughes: Battle of Britain

-On 3 September, Hughes' promotion to substantive flight lieutenant was promulgated in The London Gazette.
-He claimed three Me 110s in the space of fifteen minutes south of Haslemere on 4 September, two Bf 109s while patrolling Kenley the following day, and a Bf 109 destroyed plus one probable near Dover on 6 September; he had to break off combat with the last-mentioned when its tanks ruptured, covering Hughes' canopy in oil.
+On 3 September, Hughes's promotion to substantive flight lieutenant was promulgated in The London Gazette.
+He claimed three Me 110s in the space of fifteen minutes south of Haslemere on 4 September, two Bf 109s while patrolling Kenley the following day, and a Bf 109 destroyed plus one probable near Dover on 6 September; he had to break off combat with the last-mentioned when its tanks ruptured, covering Hughes's canopy in oil.
 One of his victims on 5 September may have been Oberleutnant Franz von Werra, who was captured and subsequently became famous as "the one that got away".
 Hughes and his protégé, Bob Doe, claimed half of No. 234 Squadron's victories between mid-August and early September.

 Hughes was killed in action on the evening of 7 September 1940, after he intercepted a Dornier Do 17 bomber taking part in a large-scale attack on London.
 His Spitfire crashed in a field between Sundridge and Bessels Green in Kent.
 He apparently bailed out, but his parachute failed to open; his body was found in a garden on Main Road, Sundridge, not far from the wreck of his Spitfire.
 The Dornier came down in the River Darent.
 No. 234 Squadron lost its commanding officer, O'Brien, in the same action.
 Mystery surrounds exactly how Hughes came to grief, though his close-in tactics are believed to have played a major part in it.
 The strain of regular combat without respite, manifesting itself in fatigue and spots before the eyes, may also have contributed.
 He is generally thought to have collided with flying wreckage from the crippled German bomber, rendering his Spitfire uncontrollable.
 It is also possible that Hughes accidentally rammed his target.
 Further speculation suggested that he was the victim of friendly fire from another British fighter attacking the same Dornier, or was struck by German bullets from a Bf 109.
 Some observers on the ground, including collier Charles Hall, maintained that Hughes rammed the Dornier on purpose.
 Four days after his death, No. 234 Squadron was moved back to the relative quiet of Cornwall.